-Databases provide the backbone for today’s communication systems; without proper data management, most of what people take for granted today in terms of internet banking, shopping and social networking would not be feasible.
+Databases provide the backbone for today’s communication systems; without proper data management, most of what people take for granted today in terms of internet banking, shopping, and social networking would not be feasible.

 With the growing popularity of smartphones such as the iPhone and Android, application development has become one of the hottest IT jobs.
-Workers in this highly specialized field of information technology careers not only design, develop and implement mobile applications – they also responsible for coding, unit testing, and debugging.
+Workers in this highly specialized field of information technology career not only design, develop and implement mobile applications – they are also responsible for coding, unit testing, and debugging.

 Enterprise resource planning (ERP) enhances the flow of information across an enterprise and consolidates business operations so that managers can effectively assess the functioning of each arm of the business from one central location.
-Several companies offer ERP software; SAP, Microsoft Dynamics and Oracle E-Business Suite are a few.
+Several companies offer ERP software; SAP, Microsoft Dynamics, and Oracle E-Business Suite are a few.

-Due to the explosive popularity of social networking websites such as MySpace, Linkedin, Twitter and the venerable Facebook, companies have latched on to this new marketing niche and have begun pushing advertising to where people spend most of their time.
+Due to the explosive popularity of social networking websites such as MySpace, Linkedin, Twitter, and the venerable Facebook, companies have latched on to this new marketing niche and have begun pushing advertising to where people spend most of their time.

-While in recent years a lot of controversy regarding outsourcing and insourcing has clouded the information technology sector, companies continue to report difficulty filling critical IT jobs.
+While, in recent years, a lot of controversy regarding outsourcing and insourcing has clouded the information technology sector, companies continue to report difficulty filling critical IT jobs.